Boats and Related Items

 Items Related to Boats

-• Parts and Accessories - Retail sales of parts and accessories for boats that are not attached to the boat when the boat is delivered to the purchaser are subject to the general State, and applicable local and transit rates of sales and use tax.
+• Parts and Accessories - Retail sales of parts and accessories for boats that are not attached to the boat when the boat is delivered to the purchaser are subject to the general state, and applicable local and transit rates of sales and use tax.

-• Safety Equipment - Retail sales of life jackets, life rings, cushions, flares, fire extinguishers, and rope are subject to the general State, and applicable local and transit rates of sales and use tax notwithstanding that the tangible personal property may be sold with the boat.
+• Safety Equipment - Retail sales of life jackets, life rings, cushions, flares, fire extinguishers, and rope are subject to the general state, and applicable local and transit rates of sales and use tax notwithstanding that the tangible personal property may be sold with the boat.

 • Boat Trailers - A retail sale of a boat with a boat trailer is considered to be the sale of two separate articles.
 A boat trailer is a motor vehicle that is exempt from sales and use tax and subject to the highway use tax imposed under Article 5A of Chapter 105 of the North Carolina General Statutes.
 The highway use tax must be paid to the Commissioner of Motor Vehicles by the dealer, the purchaser, or other applicant for a certificate of title at the time of making application.